The CDC urges employers to frequently disinfect high-touch surfaces in the workplace.

 Since employees commonly use break room surfaces for food preparation, it’s especially important to keep them clean.
 Countertops, faucet handles, microwave and refrigerator door handles, water fountain buttons and vending machine buttons are all places where germs love to congregate.
 Establish a regular schedule for disinfecting these surfaces.

 Keeping these seven high-touch surfaces clean can eliminate countless germs from your workplace.
 Work with your facility’s cleaning partner and enlist the help of employees to ensure they get disinfected regularly.

-If you are in Portland, Oregon and are looking to outsource your cleaning and sanitizing needs then contact us now: 503-432-8302.
-Our Eco-Sanitizing Program is helping protect local businesses.
+If you are in Portland, Oregon and are looking to outsource your cleaning and sanitizing needs contact us.
+Our 3D Sanitize Program is helping protect local businesses.
 Let us help by contacting us today.